jbearer/hspl/README.md

 1. Add the constructor to the `data Goal` definition.
 2. Add a case to the `Eq` instance for `Goal` and update the associated unit tests.

+_In `Control.Hspl.Internal.UI`_

+1. Add a case to `formatGoal` which converts the new goal into a string consistent with the new syntax, and add a test case.
+2. If the new syntax consists of a single token, add a `needsParens <NewGoal> = False` clause to `parensGoal`.
+3. In the `parensGoal` test case, add an example of the new goal to either the list of goals which need parentheses, or the list of those which don't, as appropriate.

 _In `Control.Hspl.Internal.Unification`_:

 1. Add a case to the `Unifiable` instance for `Goal` and update the associated test.